syednawazgit/syednawazgit/README.md

 # 💫 About Me:
-I'm Syed Currently working as a Software Developer Intern
+Hey , I'm Syed Currently working as a Software Developer Intern

 ## 🌐 Socials: